amazon-ion/ion-docs/_books/ion-1-1/src/macros/defining_macros.md

 )
 ```

-### Macro names
+## Macro names

-Syntactically, macro names are [identifiers](../modules.md#identifiers).
+Syntactically, macro names are [identifiers](../text/symbol-tokens.md).
 Each macro name in a macro table must be unique.

 In some circumstances, it may not make sense to name a macro.
 (For example, when the macro is generated automatically.)
-In such cases, authors may set the macro name to `null` or `null.symbol` to indicate that the macro does not have a name.
+In such cases, authors may omit the macro name to indicate that the macro does not have a name.
 Anonymous macros can only be referenced by their address in the macro table.

-### Macro Parameters
+## Macro parameters

 A _parameter_ is a named stream of Ion values.
 The stream's contents are determined by the macro's invocation.
 A macro's parameters are declared in the [macro signature](#macro-signatures).

-Each parameter declaration is comprised of three elements:
+Each parameter declaration has three elements:
 1. A [name](#parameter-names)
 2. An optional [encoding](#parameter-encodings)
 3. An optional [cardinality](#parameter-cardinalities)

-#### Example parameter declaration
+### Example parameter declaration
 ```ion
 //     ┌─── encoding
 //     │      ┌─── name